Danish Bacon

-Danish Bacon was a brand under which Danish bacon was sold in the United Kingdom.
-The product had "Danish" stamped on the rind between wavy lines.
+Danish Bacon is a brand under which Danish bacon is sold in the United Kingdom.
+The product has "Danish" stamped on the rind between wavy lines.
 The Danish farmers producing Danish Bacon and their co-operatives were represented by Danske Slagterier, whose UK subsidiary was the Danish Bacon and Meat Council.
 Danske Slagterier was absorbed into a Danish agricultural umbrella organisation in 2009.
 The majority of Danish bacon is produced through the farmer-owned co-operative Danish Crown.
 The co-operative system has low costs because of the scale (25 million pigs per year) and the elimination of the need for markets.
 Most of the production is for export.

 Danish pig exports started to the UK in the mid-19th century when exporting to Germany became difficult and have grown ever since despite attempts by UK domestic producers and other importers to compete.
 They have not been able to keep pace with Danish modernisation of the curing process and increasing centralisation.

 Denmark now concentrates on pig production and has moved bacon curing and packing to other countries.
 Such bacon is sold as Danish, somewhat controversially, even within Denmark itself.
 Pigs for the UK market were reared separately to a UK specification, mostly because of UK concerns over pig welfare in Denmark.
 This separation ceased following the EU-wide phasing out of sow stalls in 2013.